Agr3st/war-card-game-analysis/README.md

 # War Card Game Simulation and Analysis

 This repository contains a simulation and statistical analysis of the classic card game **War**, adapted for varying numbers of players.
-The goal of the project is to explore how the rules and number of players impact the game's duration and dynamics.

 ---